 With her debut novel, “When Shadows Grow Tall,” Rio Americano alumnus Maressa Voss delves into the complexities of truth, perception, and authority.
-The novel follows a young woman standing up against authority in a land known as the Grasp, where rights such as free speech are being suppressed by an authoritarian king and his magician enforcer.

-In an interview with the Mirada, Voss spoke about her thought process in writing the novel, her journey as a writer, and reflected on her high school experience.
-During her time at Rio, Voss was a dedicated student-athlete.
-She graduated in 2008 and played volleyball, basketball and softball.
+In an email interview with the Mirada, Voss spoke about her thought process in writing the novel, her journey as a writer, and reflected on her high school experience.

 The journey to becoming a writer wasn’t immediate, but the seeds were always there, Voss said.
 She always loved books and storytelling, often writing short stories and poetry.
-However, it wasn’t until the world was upended by COVID-19 that she seriously pursued writing.
+However, it wasn’t until the world was upended by COVID-19 in 2020 that she seriously pursued writing.

 “I had this window-opening moment where I asked, ‘Why not now?
 Why not me?’” she said.
 “I totally wished I’d started sooner.”